For US Healthcare Professionals

 Test for ESR1 mutations.
 Treat with ORSERDU.

-1L, first line; 2L, second line; ctDNA, circulating tumor deoxyribonucleic acid; ER+, estrogen receptor-positive; ESR1, estrogen receptor 1; ESR1m, estrogen receptor 1 mutation; ET, endocrine therapy; FDA, Food and Drug Administration; HER2-, human epidermal growth factor receptor 2-negative; mBC, metastatic breast cancer; NCCN, National Comprehensive Cancer Network®; PCR, polymerase chain reaction.
+1L, 1st Line; ctDNA, circulating tumor DNA; ER+, estrogen receptor-positive; ESR1, estrogen receptor 1; ESR1m, estrogen receptor 1 mutation; ET, endocrine therapy; HER2-, human epidermal growth factor receptor 2-negative; mBC, metastatic breast cancer; NCCN, National Comprehensive Cancer Network® (NCCN®); PCR, polymerase chain reaction.

 Warnings and Precautions